-The Sustainable Asia Bond Fund (the Sub-Fund) promotes environmental and/or social characteristics and is therefore considered to be in compliance with Article 8 of the Sustainable Finance Disclosure Regulation (SFDR)1.
-It does not have as its objective sustainable investment.
+The Sustainable Asia Bond Fund (the Sub-Fund) has sustainable investment as its objective and is therefore considered to comply with Article 9 of the Sustainable Finance Disclosure Regulation (SFDR)1.

-This disclosure is made in compliance with Article 10 of SFDR, and sets out key information with regards to the environmental and/or social characteristics promoted by the Sub-Fund.
+This disclosure is made in compliance with Article 10 of SFDR, and sets out key information with regards to the sustainable investment objective of the Sub-Fund.
 This information is summarized as follows:

 Due diligence is a key element of the methodology for integrating sustainability factors into the investment decision making process, on both a pre-investment and ongoing basis.
 As part of the due diligence process, the investment team seeks to assess sustainability risks and factors material to an investment, and incorporate these issues into fundamental analysis, which then may influence their valuations, portfolio construction decisions, and transaction underwriting, where relevant.